hifight/hifight.github.io/footsies-free-privacy.md

 ---
 layout: page
 title: FOOTSIES Privacy Policy
-permalink: /footsies-rollback-privacy/
+permalink: /footsies-free-privacy/
 ---
  <head> <title>Privacy Policy</title>
  <style>body{font-family: "Helvetica Neue", Helvetica, Arial, sans-serif; padding:1em;}</style>
  </head>
  <body><h2>Privacy Policy</h2>
 	<p>
-	  HiFight built the FOOTSIES Rollback Edition app as a Commercial app.
-This SERVICE is provided by HiFight  and is intended for use as is.
+	  HiFight built the FOOTSIES Free Edition app as an Ad Supported app.
+This SERVICE is provided by HiFight at no cost and is intended for use as is.
 	</p> <p>
 	  This page is used to inform visitors regarding my